What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 The lake art I care about most does not feel like a symbol pasted onto a room.
 It feels observed.
 It has a little specificity: the odd green under a bank, the dark pool below a rock, the sun catching the edge of a turtle shell, the blue shade beneath trees, the way a cove can feel private even when it is not.

 That is the difference I am trying to protect in this work.
 Not generic lake decor.
 Not mass-produced lake-ish filler.
-Freshwater places, changing light, quiet coves, wooded banks, reflected color, wildlife, memory, and artwork made to live in real rooms.
+Freshwater places, changing color, quiet coves, wooded banks, wildlife, memory, and artwork made to live in real rooms.

 Lake Art FAQ